FZJ-INM1-BDA/siibra-python/docs/faq.rst

   In practice, a parcellation describes *what* the brain areas are, while a map describes *where* they are represented in a space.

-  See :ref:`glossary` for a more complete explanation.
+  See :ref:`concepts` for a more complete explanation.

 .. dropdown:: What is the difference between a labelled map and a statistical map?